Akiroha/gt-assessment/README.md

 ### Feedback

-- I'm passionate about user's getting visual feedback so this is why I included my usual snack bar
+- I'm passionate about users getting visual feedback so this is why I included my usual snack bar
 - The snack bar is used in this project to let users know their pins and unpins have been registered.
 - I also use it to alert users when they've lost connection to the internet + when they regain internet access